History & Systems of Psychology

 Every child has 2 basic needs: safety and having biological needs met.

-If needs are not met, the child develops basic hostility, which is repressed and then leads to basic anxiety.
+If needs are not met, the child develops basic hostility, which is repressed and

 Basic anxiety: a feeling of being alone and helpless in the world